Dmarsh1935/AD-Lab/README.md

 ![image](https://github.com/user-attachments/assets/5fd932c7-e2c1-4160-9739-c8b0c3f3fc33)
 ![image](https://github.com/user-attachments/assets/ebd92ca7-2481-443a-8131-abb511c9ad37)

 3. Log into the Server 2019 VM with the administrator account you created during setup.
-Find your two NICs adn rename them.
+Find your two NICs and rename them.
 The NIC with an APIPA address (169.254.0.1) is our internal NIC.
 Open the IPv4 properties for the internal NIC and change the IP address to 172.16.0.1 255.255.255.0 and DNS to 172.16.0.1. <br></br>
 ![image](https://github.com/user-attachments/assets/28b0f29f-b6ee-4c60-8dbf-41c87134f74c)

 4. Install Active Directory Domain Services. <br></br>